avenzi/Blood-Pressure/README.md

 ### How to run
 1. Create a venv and install requirements
-2. Place CSV files in this directory
+2. Place CSV files in root directory of repo
 3. Run `blood_pressure.py`
 4. Profit

 ### Expected CSV format:

 This format is identical to the format exported by Livongo.
 Times are assumed to have no timezone information.